tapis-project/documentation/source/technical/jobs.rst

 ..
-    Comment: Heirarchy of headers will now be!
+    Comment: Hierarchy of headers will now be!
     1: ### over and under
     2: === under
     3: --- under